mb0/critbit/README.md

 Benchmark
 ---------
-Benchmark against map[string]struct{} on an i5-2400.
+Benchmark against map[string]struct{} on an i5-2400 with Go 1.2.

 The first benchmark checks simple key insertion and checks.

-	BenchmarkMap		   10000	    103719 ns/op	    5065 B/op	      10 allocs/op
+	BenchmarkMap		   10000	    101667 ns/op	    5064 B/op	      10 allocs/op
-	BenchmarkTree		   10000	    174412 ns/op	    5193 B/op	      81 allocs/op
+	BenchmarkTree		   10000	    128732 ns/op	    5192 B/op	      81 allocs/op

 The second one assummes you want distinct and sorted keys.
 The tree is already sorted.
 The map uses the sort package.

-	BenchmarkMapSort	   20000	     94981 ns/op	    6401 B/op	      12 allocs/op
+	BenchmarkMapSort	   20000	     92145 ns/op	    6403 B/op	      12 allocs/op
-	BenchmarkTreeSort	   10000	    112375 ns/op	    6494 B/op	      82 allocs/op
+	BenchmarkTreeSort	   20000	     84976 ns/op	    6494 B/op	      82 allocs/op

-In both cases the map approach is faster, that demonstrates how awesome the go standard library is.
+In the second case the tree approach is now faster, that demonstrates the strength of the critbit tree.
-The tree might still be faster than a map if you need a constantly sorted set of keys.
+This shows the applicability of the critbit tree whenever you need a sorted set or map.
+Not to mention the ability to do fast prefix iteration which would be even more difficult with the standard map.

+This is a big improvement over the last commit.
+The important change was to use a condition for the critbit test instead of an arithmetic solution.
+Although the stand-alone benchmark does favor the latter.

+Now the tree uses:

+	//BenchmarkBitCond	  500000	      3181 ns/op
+	var dir byte
+	if byteToCheck&^invertedBit != 0 {
+		dir++
+	}

+instead of (even if a benchmark indicates otherwise):

+	//BenchmarkBitArith	 1000000	      2864 ns/op
+	dir := (1 + uint32(byteToCheck|invertedBit)) >> 8

+Another minor improvement was that whenever the key is shorter than the node to test, the `byteToCheck` must be 0 and thus we already know the direction.